hschellman/training-docs/_episodes/01-introduction.md

 ## Welcome Session Video

 <!--The session will be captured on video a placed here after the workshop for asynchronous study.-->
-The session was captured for your asynchronous review.
+A similar session from May 2022 was captured for your asynchronous review.

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/B1mr3v1i7M8" title="DUNE Computing Tutorial May 2022 Introduction" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

+The May 2023 session will be captured on video a placed here after the workshop for asynchronous study.

 ## Tutorial Instructors